Skip to main content

 00:37:47:20 – 00:38:23:17

-So second, I think the second point is on that time that for most people it’s a gradual process, although some will naturally be further along and already naturally they’re that growth or think curious mindset is often a learned skill.
-And given the right environment, I think people start to exhibit some of the behavior behaviors we talked about.
-I think also this is when we think about people’s time and it being a big change initiative, it’s it’s not necessarily seen as a big change in initiative.
+So, second, I think the second point is on that is time.
+For most people it’s a gradual process, although some will naturally be further along and already naturally there, that growth or think curious mindset is often a learned skill.
+And given the right environment, I think people start to exhibit some of the behaviors we talked about.
+I think also this is when we think about people’s time and it being a big change initiative, it’s not necessarily seen as a big change in initiative.

 00:38:23:19 – 00:38:49:03

 I love the fact when Imogen talked earlier about building a muscle.
-And if we think for anybody that sort of goes to the gym or exercises out, their muscles take time to build up and they also need constant exercise in and in in order to to to sustain as well.
-So so I think it’s a very good way to think about a learning culture is that muscle.
+And if we think for anybody that sort of goes to the gym or exercises out, their muscles take time to build up and they also need constant exercise in order to sustain as well.
+I think it’s a very good way to think about a learning culture is that muscle.

 00:38:49:05 – 00:39:17:20

-And then I guess the third point to that is we talked about it being linked to business goals and priorities, and it’s said that it’s embedded in what you do.
-So this means it’s seen as part of people’s existing priorities and it’s a way to help them deliver and be more productive rather than an add on to what they already have.
+And then I guess the third point to that is we talked about it being linked to business goals and priorities, so that it’s embedded in what you do.
+This means it’s seen as part of people’s existing priorities and it’s a way to help them deliver and be more productive rather than an add on to what they already have.

 00:39:17:22 – 00:39:48:19